IOSHED/Iosh__Calculator/configurate/docs/README.ru.md

     256
     ```

-5. Функцции можно применять в примерах:
+5. Functions can be applied in examples:
     ```
     >>> 123 - 1 - 1 + sin(cos(a))
     121.01718729148051